 Prior to becoming a neutral, Jim represented clients for over thirty years in labour relations matters across Canada.
-He also appeared before arbitrators in the United States as external labour counsel to the National Hockey League Players’ Association.
-Jim was a founding partner in 1983 of what became a leading labour law firm in Toronto.
+He also represented the National Hockey League Players Association before arbitrators in the United States.
+Jim was a founding partner of the Cavalluzzo labour law firm in 1983.

-Professionally, Jim was named by his peers year after year as a leading labour lawyer in such publications as: Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; Expert Guide to the World’s Leading Labour and Employment Lawyers; Chambers Global; Lexpert Canadian Directory (most frequently recommended); Best Lawyers in Canada.
+Professionally, Jim received the preeminent AV rating from Martindale-Hubbell and was named by his peers year after year as a leading labour lawyer in such publications as: Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; Expert Guide to the World’s Leading Labour and Employment Lawyers; Chambers Global; Lexpert Canadian Directory (most frequently recommended); Best Lawyers in Canada.
 He is a past Chair of the Labour Law Section of the Canadian Bar Association (Ontario).

 Jim received his law degree from the University of Toronto Law School following graduate work at the Industrial and Labor Relations School at Cornell University.